DeepLearningDTU/02456-deep-learning/AWS-setup/readme.md

 Use Git Bash as your shell for the remainder of this guide.

-> **INFO**: We won't use the Git capabilities for this course, we simply need to use it as a Bash shell.
+> **INFO**: We won't need the Git capabilities for this course, we simply need to use it as a Bash shell.
 But if you don't already know how to use Git and GitHub you defineatly should get familiar with it!
-There are plenty of tutorials, but if you like videos you watch the first couple of videos [here](https://www.youtube.com/watch?v=cEGIFZDyszA&list=PL6gx4Cwl9DGAKWClAD_iKpNC0bGHxGhcx).
+There are plenty of tutorials, but if you like videos you can watch the first couple of videos [here](https://www.youtube.com/watch?v=cEGIFZDyszA&list=PL6gx4Cwl9DGAKWClAD_iKpNC0bGHxGhcx).
 Github is very widely used to collaborate, share code, and build up a personal portfolio.

-We also need to install Python.
+We also need to install **Python**.

 > **ALTERNATIVE**: If you wish to use Python form your personal computer for more than this course we suggest install [Anaconda](https://www.continuum.io/downloads).
 This will install what you need for this course, as well as lot of other useful software.
 The installer will ask you whether you want to add Python as a default, and whether it should be added to your environment path.
 You should tick both of these options.
 Alternatively you can install just the base Python: